Q&A: The Evolution of Medtech in a Globalizing Industry

 Matt: Similar to Ross’ point, Brexit here in the UK/Europe is a big discussion point naturally.
 We are seeing many players having to prepare for the unknown, with some UK clients now investing in warehouses in the EU and stockpiling to ensure they have supplies available should transport logistics be impacted.
 Companies’ capital structures and balance sheets are therefore being impacted which we see in M&A deals through diligence work.
 Volatility in foreign exchanges also is something that has been front of mind for UK medical device corporates who are often selling in US dollars or Euro and have British Stirling cost bases.

-- What is driving the interest in medtech M&A and what are investors experiencing vis-à-vis challenges as they capitalize on the momentum?
+Lincoln International professionals explore what is driving the interest in medtech M&A and what investors are experiencing vis-à-vis challenges as they capitalize on the momentum.

 - Has interest increased in acquisitions over the past several years by large multinational corporations in Asia, and vice versa?